Google Voice: Overview

 Google provides free PC-to-PC voice calling worldwide.
-As described above, Google Voice users in many countries may make low-cost calls to international phone numbers, and currently may also make free PC-to-phone calls within the United States and Canada.
+As described above, Google Voice users in many countries may make low-cost calls to international telephone numbers, and currently may also make free PC-to-phone calls within the United States and Canada.
 Vincent Paquet, a co-founder of GrandCentral who became a senior product manager at Google after the company had acquired the service in 2009, said that he expected Google Voice domestic service to remain free because the cost of operation is so low and, "We can generate enough revenue from international calling to support the service."
 As of 2021, the service remains free of charge.

-A Google Voice local phone number for incoming calls is currently available only for users in the United States.
-Users may select a single U.S. phone number from various area codes, free of charge to each account.
+A Google Voice local telephone number for incoming calls is currently available only for users in the United States.
+Users may select a single U.S. telephone number from various area codes, free of charge to each account.
 Incoming calls to the number may ring simultaneously any of the user's configured phones or the account's Google Talk feature.
-Based on the calling number, or contact group (e.g., Family, Friends, Work), or on time of day (e.g., disabling a home phone during business hours and routing calls to mobile or business number), individual numbers may be configured to ring.
+Based on the calling number, or contact group (e.g., Family, Friends, Work), or on time of day (e.g., disabling a home telephone during business hours and routing calls to mobile or business number), individual numbers may be configured to ring.
 Multiple destinations may be specified that ring simultaneously for incoming calls.
 Service setup/initiation requires a non-VOIP USA telephone number for verification and identification purposes.
 Calls may be initiated from any of the configured telephones, as well as from a mobile device app, or from the account portal.
-As of August 2011, users in many other countries also may place outbound calls from the web-based application to domestic and international phone numbers.
+As of August 2011, users in many other countries also may place outbound calls from the web-based application to domestic and international telephone numbers.